pingcap/docs/develop/dev-guide-use-views.md

 # Views

-This document introduces how to use views in TiDB.
+This document describes how to use views in TiDB.

 ## Overview

 TiDB supports views.
 A view acts as a virtual table, whose schema is defined by the `SELECT` statement that creates the view.

-- Exposing only safe fields and data to users to ensure the security of sensitive fields and data stored in the underlying table.
+- You can create views to expose only safe fields and data to users, which ensures the security of sensitive fields and data in the underlying tables.
-- Defining complex queries that frequently appear as views to make complex queries easier and more convenient.
+- You can create views for complex queries that are frequently used to make complex queries easier and more convenient.

 ## Create a view